-With a focus on Europe, CCI’s Landscape Restoration Programme aims to develop and share mechanisms to attain large-scale restoration of habitats that are rich in biodiversity and resilient to environmental change.
-I have been seconded from BirdLife International to manage the programme during its start-up phase.
+I currently manage CCI’s Endangered Landscapes Programme.
+With a focus on Europe, the ELP funds landscape-scale restoration projects and aims to develop and share lessons that will help to attain large-scale restoration of habitats that are rich in biodiversity and resilient to environmental change.

-As Head of Communities and Livelihoods at the BirdLife International Secretariat I coordinated a global programme of research, capacity development, advocacy and action focused on empowerment of local, grassroots organisations, and the linkages between biodiversity, human rights, livelihoods and well-being.
-I have had a long-term interest in the environment and development – an interest that has taken me to Tunisia and Nigeria (examining ecosystem and landscape-scale impacts of dams), and Belize (impacts of coastal tourism development).
+I have a long-term interest in the environment and development – an interest that has taken me to Tunisia and Nigeria (examining ecosystem and landscape-scale impacts of dams), and Belize (impacts of coastal tourism development).
 I have an MSc in Conservation from University College London, and a PhD in Geography from the University of Cambridge.

 Co-author of collaborative paper: Ockendon, N., Thomas, D., Cortina, J., Adams, W. M., Aykroyd, T., Barov, B., Boitani, L., et al. (2018).
 One hundred priority questions for landscape restoration in Europe.
 Biological Conservation, 221 198-208. https://doi.org/10.1016/j.biocon.2018.03.002